boboky/projectnew/README.md

 # projectnew
-this is a test project
+This is for a test project purpose